-- (i) Seek returns that are consistently strong and outperform or match those available in the major investment markets and are comparable with other institutional investors. - (ii) Emphasise investment in markets that over time are likely to give better returns relative to the liabilities. - (iii) Acknowledge the risks of investing and

-- have regard to best practice in managing these risks. - (iv) Have sufficiently liquid resources available to meet the Fund's current liabilities. - (v) For the overall Fund to outperform the benchmark set out in 3.3, by 1.0475% per annum over rolling three-year periods (with regard to private equity, over the life of the contract).
+- (i) Seek returns that are consistently strong and outperform or match those available in the major investment markets and are comparable with other institutional investors. - (ii) Emphasise investment in markets that over time are likely to give better returns relative to the liabilities. - (iii) Acknowledge the risks of investing and have regard to best practice in managing these risks. - (iv) Have sufficiently liquid resources available to meet the Fund's current liabilities as they fall due. - (v) (v) For the assets of the Fund, in aggregate to outperform the benchmark set out in 3.3.